 School support services provides catering and the provision of supply staff to schools, teachers absence in-house insurance scheme and schools finance support team.
+This service is provided to RMBC and academy schools.

 Note 7 Taxation and Non Specific Grant Income